markstock/idealplace/README.md

-	-mtn value			Proximity to and magnitude of terrain (0 to 1) -ct lat lon			Close to a given location (N lat and E lon, use negative for S and W) -ff lat lon			Far from a given location (N lat and E lon, use negative for S and W) -new				Start setting preferences for a second person -o name.png			Output file name
+	-mtn value			Proximity to and magnitude of terrain (0 to 1) -ct lat lon			Close to a given location (N lat and E lon, use negative for S and W) -ff lat lon			Far from a given location (N lat and E lon, use negative for S and W) -boston				Set the preferences to Boston, USA
+	-new				Start setting preferences for a second person -nobdry				Do not draw national boundaries on output image -o name.png			Output file name

 For example, to select for only annual rainfall and wind, but have rainfall be twice as "important" as wind, use any of these: